ryanraposo/codeui/README.md

-# codeui README
+# CodeUI

-CodeUI - A theme builder for Visual Studio Code.
+A theme editor for Visual Studio Code.

 ## Features